 Building relationships can be hard, this is why we ask you to be consistent weekly and monthly with contact and visits.
 This will help you build a trusting relationship.

 You should be prepared to visit your mentee at home (or in placement) and work toward feeling comfortable going out in the community.
-Each relationship is different, so understanding that your experience will be unique and that you have the support of the YES Mentoring Program team to help you feel comfortable and competent along the way.
+Each relationship is different.
+Your experience will be unique to you and your mentee but you always have the support of the YES Mentoring Program team to help you feel comfortable and competent along the way.
 Most mentors report feeling a much stronger connection with their YES youth than they anticipated, and are grateful for the opportunity to remain in the lives of their YES youth!

 Throughout the Year: